 Report child, elder or disabled person abuse.

-You can report suspicions of abuse/neglect of children or abuse/neglect/exploitation of persons 65 years or older and adults with disabilities.
+You can report suspicions of abuse or neglect of children or abuse, neglect or exploitation of persons 65 years or older and adults with disabilities.
 The Texas Family Code 261.101 requires professionals to make a report within 48 hours of first suspecting abuse, neglect or exploitation (for licensing only) of children.
 The Human Resources code Chapter 48 (48.051) requires a person having cause to believe that an elderly or disabled person is in the state of abuse, neglect, or exploitation to report the information required immediately.

 The mission of Victim Services Division is to provide a central mechanism for crime victims to participate in the Criminal Justice System.